-Birding on Jekyll Island is a big deal.
+Birding here is a big deal.
 Just ask the UGA 4-H leaders or the folks that head up the Coastal Georgia Birding groups.
 It just happens to be right smack in the middle of Savannah and St. Mary’s Georgia, along this Coastal birding trail.
-It is said that over 75% of the bird species in Georgia find their way to the tiny island of Jekyll every year.
+It is said that over 75% of the bird species in Georgia find their way every year.

 There are many species that visit all year long like shorebirds and gulls, but I especially enjoy photographing the waterfowl that show up in the winter as I stroll along the beach at the southern tip of the island.
 If birding is something that puts a smile on your face like it does mine, you can also visit the bird sanctuary that is tucked in the back of the Island Campground.

-Jekyll Island is included in what’s called the Golden Isles of Georgia because these sea islands sparkle like gold treasure against the blue Atlantic waters, and the tidal seagrass along this coast becomes the most luminous shade of gold at every sunset.
+Part of the Golden Isles of Georgia because these sea islands sparkle like gold treasure against the blue Atlantic waters, and the tidal seagrass along this coast becomes the most luminous shade of gold at every sunset.
 Remember the poet, Sidney Lanier’s poem about the area?
-There is something about the stillness of the panoramic beauty of Jekyll in the winter.
+There is something about the stillness of the panoramic beauty in the winter.

-When I mentioned the seclusion you feel while visiting Jekyll Island Georgia, romantic thoughts may have dashed through your “wifey” mind.
+When I mentioned the seclusion you feel while visiting, romantic thoughts may have dashed through your “wifey” mind.
 There are definitely many opportunities for couples to find a little romance.
 Besides the holiday celebrations, multiple hotels and restaurants promote Valentine weekend getaways and packages.

 What’s better than getting away to find adventure on a secluded island with the love of your life?
-Jekyll Island is bursting with romantic places and windswept weddings.
+This island is bursting with romantic places and windswept weddings.
 Date nights that include walking hand-in-hand along eerie Driftwood beach are just one of the secrets that locals know!

 Twilight tours will be spectacular trolley rides through the National Historic District at night to show off the grandeur of our beautiful secret island.
-Visit the Jekyll museum or give them a call at 912) 635-4036.
+Visit the Historic Museum or give them a call at 912) 635-4036.

-Nostalgia and opulence drape the island like a fairy-tale.
-It’s transformed into a lighted wonderland of yesteryear, especially the Jekyll Island Historic District and its resort hotel.
+Nostalgia and opulence drape the island like a fairy-tale for Jekyll Island Christmas events.
+It’s transformed into a lighted wonderland of yesteryear, especially the Historic District and its resort hotel.